Mstaaravin/OCS.oci-terraform-docker/README.md

 ### Permission Management

+The toolkit provides two layers of user permission management:

+1. **Build-time UID/GID mapping**:
-The toolkit automatically detects and uses your local user's UID and GID when building the image and creating containers.
-This means:
+   - During image build, uses your local user's UID and GID
+   - Creates a user in the container that matches your host user

+2. **Runtime UID/GID mapping**:
+   - When running a pre-built image (from a registry), dynamically adjusts to the current user
+   - Uses environment variables PUID and PGID to match container user with host user
+   - Implemented with gosu for proper privilege de-escalation

+This dual approach means:
 - No permission conflicts between host and container
 - Files created in the container match your host user permissions
 - Seamless access to mounted volumes
 - Secure non-root execution
+- **Registry-friendly images** that work across different systems

+### Registry Compatibility

+A key improvement in this toolkit is the ability to share images via registries without permission problems:

+- Images built locally can be pushed to a registry
+- Other users can pull and run these images with their own UID/GID
+- No need to rebuild images for different users
+- Container automatically adapts to the host user at runtime

 ## Base Image